|

 Notes

-• Make sure to use filtered water if you can.
-This takes away the impurities in tap water, which can affect the rise and fermentation of the dough.
+• Filtered Water: Use filtered water if possible.
+This removes impurities that can affect the rise and fermentation of the dough.

 More Gluten-Free Recipes: